googlemaps/react-wrapper/README.md

 ## Description

-Wrap React components with this libary to load the Google Maps JavaScript API.
+Wrap React components with this library to load the Google Maps JavaScript API.

 ```jsx
 import { Wrapper } from "@googlemaps/react-wrapper";